-For example, well-established and efficient factories often have work instructions at workstations.
+For example, well-established and efficient factories often have work instruction sheets at workstations.
 These detailed, yet easy-to-follow, instructions save workers time and help prevent quality defects caused by worker errors during production and assembly.

 Factory management may refuse to grant the inspector access to certain parts of the facility.
 And there may be hidden details about the way the factory operates.
 But production monitoring can illuminate areas where the factory, and your product, might benefit from improvement.

-Production and shipping delays are among importers’ most common frustrations when working with suppliers.
-And one of the major causes for delays is a general lack of transparency.
+Production and shipping delays are among importers’ most common frustrations when working with their suppliers.
+And one of the major causes for delays is a general lack of transparency, or scheduling.
 Production monitoring—and to a less extent, product inspection—offers transparency to help importers forecast and prevent delays that might otherwise lead to customer dissatisfaction.

 Factories prioritizing customers